The Complete Guide to Creating a Eye Catching Visual Brand Identity

 - 10 Steps to Creating a Meaningful Branded Identity

-The sole purpose of this guide is to be useful as possible and keeping it as simple as I can.
+The sole purpose of this guide is to be useful as possible and keep it as simple as I can.
 If you do find any parts of this post difficult or wonky (SORRY), please let me know in the comments and I’ll do my best to help you out.
 Let’s get started.

 What Is Brand Identity?

 According to Investopedia, “brand identity is the visible elements of a brand, such as color, design, and logo, that identify and distinguish the brand in consumers’ minds.”

 Important business development elements like positioning, messaging, personality, voice, mission, and values will help your business discover things like what your long term goals are, who your ideal target customer is, and craft a story that will resonate with said target audience.

 Are you part of the 65% of visual learners?
 I know I am.
 After all, words aren’t enough to keep customers and prospects engaged these days.